inancgumus/learngo/README.md

 # A Huge Number of Go Examples, Exercises and Quizzes

-This repository contains the examples, exercises, and quizzes for my [Go course: Learn Go Programming: Complete Bootcamp Course](https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/?referralCode=5CE6EB34E2B1EF4A7D37).
-However, even without the course, using this repository, you can learn a great deal of information about Go.
-Inside, there are thousands of examples, exercises and quizzes.

-You're welcome to contribute your own exercises, quizzes and wiki.

-Enjoy!
+Best way of learning is doing.
+Inside this repository, you will find thousands of Go examples, exercises and quizzes.

+I initially created this repository for my [Learn Go Programming: Complete Bootcamp Course](https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/?referralCode=5CE6EB34E2B1EF4A7D37).
+Later on, I added a lot of exercises, and I wanted every programmer who are not yet enrolled in the course to learn for free as well.
+So here it is.
+Enjoy.

-**Enroll in the course now with this [link](https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/?referralCode=5CE6EB34E2B1EF4A7D37).**
+**👉 Enroll in the course with this [link](https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/?referralCode=5CE6EB34E2B1EF4A7D37).**

 ---